KLL535/ComfyUI_Simple_Qwen3-VL-gguf/README.md

 ```

 </details>

+This project requires the **CUDA Toolkit** to be installed.
+Try installing: https://developer.nvidia.com/cuda-downloads

 # What's next:
 1. Use **ComfyUI Manager** and find **ComfyUI_Simple_Qwen3-VL-gguf** or copy this project using git to the folder `path_to_comfyui\ComfyUI\custom_nodes`